dougeby/IntuneDocs/intune/app-sdk-ios.md

 > If your app will be released to the App Store, `MAMPolicyRequired` must be set to "NO," per App Store standards.

 ## Enabling MAM targeted configuration for your iOS applications
 MAM targeted configuration allows an app to receive configuration data through the Intune App SDK.
 The format and variants of this data must be defined and communicated to Intune customers by the application owner/developer.
 Intune administrators can target and deploy configuration data via the Intune Azure portal.
-As of the Intune App SDK for iOS (v 7.0.1), apps that are participating in MAM targeted configuration can be provided MAM targeted configuration data via the MAM Service.
+As of version 7.0.1 of the Intune App SDK for iOS, apps that are participating in MAM targeted configuration can be provided MAM targeted configuration data via the MAM Service.
 The application configuration data is pushed through our MAM Service directly to the app instead of through the MDM channel.
 The Intune App SDK provides a class to access the data retrieved from these consoles.
 Consider the following as prerequisites: <br>
-* The app needs to be MAM-WE enrolled before you access the MAM targeted config UI.
-For more information about MAM-WE, see [App protection policy without device enrollment in the Intune App SDK guide](https://docs.microsoft.com/en-us/intune/app-sdk-ios#app-protection-policy-without-device-enrollment).
+* The app needs to be enrolled with the Intune MAM service before you access the MAM targeted config UI.
+For more information, see [Receiving app protection policy](#receiving-app-protection-policy).
 * Include ```IntuneMAMAppConfigManager.h``` in your app's source file.
-* Call ```[[IntuneMAMAppConfig instance] appConfigForIdentity:]``` to get the App Config Object.
+* Call ```[[IntuneMAMAppConfigManager instance] appConfigForIdentity:]``` to get the App Config Object.
 * Call the appropriate selector on ```IntuneMAMAppConfig``` object.
 For example, if your application's key is a string, you'd want to use ```stringValueForKey``` or ```allStringsForKey```.
 The ```IntuneMAMAppConfig.h header``` file talks about return values/error conditions.

-For more information about the capabilities of the Graph API with respect to the MAM targeted configuration values, see [Graph API Reference MAM Targeted Config](https://graph.microsoft.io/en-us/docs/api-reference/beta/api/intune_mam_targetedmanagedappconfiguration_create). <br>
+For more information about the capabilities of the Graph API with respect to the MAM targeted configuration values, see [Graph API Reference MAM Targeted Config](https://developer.microsoft.com/graph/docs/api-reference/beta/api/intune_mam_targetedmanagedappconfiguration_create). <br>

-For more information about how to create a MAM targeted app configuration policy in iOS, see the section on MAM targeted app config in [How to use Microsoft Intune app configuration policies for iOS](https://docs.microsoft.com/en-us/intune/app-configuration-policies-use-ios).
+For more information about how to create a MAM targeted app configuration policy in iOS, see the section on MAM targeted app config in [How to use Microsoft Intune app configuration policies for iOS](https://docs.microsoft.com/intune/app-configuration-policies-use-ios).

 ## Telemetry